 Ok, let’s start with the basics.
 Americans traveling to Cuba only need 2 things (aside from a passport):

 Big takeaway: it’s all done on the honor system.
-As long as your trip fits into one of the 11 categories listed below, then you’re all set.
+As long as your trip fits into one of the categories listed below, then you’re all set.

-Americans can travel to Cuba with any of the 11 categories of listed below:
+Americans can travel to Cuba with any of the 12 categories of listed below:

-Again, all you need to do in order to get your General License (which, again, is not a physical object) is to make sure your trip conforms to the rules of any of these 11 categories.
-And again, the People to People category (which was mainly used by guided trip packages and cruise ships) was eliminated as of June 2019.
-Additionally, all American cruise ships were banned from traveling to Cuba.
+Again, all you need to do in order to qualify for the "General License" (which, again, is not a physical document) is to make sure your trip conforms to the rules of any of these 12 categories.

 Once again: yes, Americans are still allowed to travel to Cuba.
-They just can't use the "People to People" category, which was eliminated by the most recent Cuba travel policy update.
-It's really easy to book a trip under the Support for the Cuban People category, though, if you make sure your trip abides by the rules of the category.
-A ViaHero Cuba travel expert can easily help you build an itinerary to do so—find out how.
+It's really easy to book a trip under the Support for the Cuban People category if you make sure your activities conform to the rules of the category.
+ViaHero's local Cuba travel experts can easily help you build an itinerary to do so—find out how.

 By traveling like a local and getting off the beaten path, it’s difficult not to qualify under the Support for the Cuban People travel category!
 Our local experts in Cuba can help you find the best things to do, places to eat, and places to stay, all while making sure you stay within the vague restrictions of a General License.
 Ask a local to start planning your trip today!
 And don’t forget to check out: